LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

                    DEPENDS_ON axom axom::fmt)
 ```

-!!! action  Action: Look at ``CMakeLists.txt`` at root of tutorial directory.
+!!! action  Action: Look at ``CMakeLists.txt`` at the root of the tutorial directory.

 ## Including Axom components